phobos/phobos_db_checkpoint/README.md

 ### <a name="handler"></a> Handler

-In order to use the database checkpointing, your handler should include `PhobosDBCheckpoint::Handler` instead of `Phobos::Handler`.
-Phobos DB Checkpoint will only save acknowledged events, your consumer must also return an `ack` with the __entity_id__ and __event_time__ of your event, example:
+In order to use the database checkpointing, your handler should be changed to include `PhobosDBCheckpoint::Handler` instead of `Phobos::Handler`.
+Phobos DB Checkpoint handler makes use the Phobos `around_consume` functionality, which means you need to implement a `#consume` method to handle the event.

+Since Phobos DB Checkpoint will only save acknowledged events, you need to return from `#consume` with an invocation to `#ack` with the __entity_id__ and __event_time__ of your event.
+Example:

 ```ruby
 class MyHandler